-6.4 Libraries 5.4.1
+6.4 Libraries

 According to the City's Active Together Master Plan Vaughan Mills Centre is generally outside of the catchment areas of the Vaughan Public Libraries: Current Facility Classification Model.
 The Maple Library is the closest and is approximately 5 km from Vaughan Mills Centre.
-Based on an anticipated population of approximately 7,839 new residents, there will be a need for additional library space in the area to facilitate this demand.
+Based with an anticipated population of approximately 8,778 new residents, there will be a need for additional library space in the area to facilitate this demand.
 Future library facility requirements will be determined in cooperation with the City and according to the City of Vaughan Active Together Master Plan.
 Opportunities will be sought to locate the library within walking distance and in areas accessible to transit.